alanng10/class-lang/Doc/Article/System/Effect/Type/a.md

 Type buttons take ideally small force to keep pressed down.

 Type is easy to be used continuously for long duration of up to half a day for 629 days.

+Letters on Type buttons are capital letters.
+Lower case letters are not shown on Type.
+Letters on Type buttons are differentiated from lower case letters.